tsundarren/ETL-Project/README.md

 # ETL Project - 2017 NBA Season Player Data
-This repository contains files from which the ETL process was applied to the 2017 NBA Player Statistics.
+This repository contains files from the ETL process, applied to the 2017 NBA Season Players Statistics
 ### Data
 Holds the CSV file for the 2017 NBA Season Player Data